d0tTino/DeepThought-ReThought/README.md

 the average sequence length is under 70% of the maximum, mirroring the heuristics used by Predibase.

+Fine-tuning artifacts are written to the `--output-dir` (default:
+`./results/lora-adapter`).
+Training saves the adapter weights, checkpoints, and `train_results.json`, while evaluation adds `eval_results.json` that includes perplexity from the `compute_metrics` callback.
+A consolidated `metrics_summary.json` is emitted next to the saved model and echoed to the console so you can quickly see the train loss and eval perplexity after the run completes.

 Run ``dtrt finetune --help`` to see all available options.

 The CLI is also available as ``dtrt-finetune`` for convenience.